DogeTheBeast/College_notes/1st Year/Second Term/PHY 159/Lab 1.md

 ## Revaluation

-The produce described above is very inaccurate
+The produce described above is very inaccurate because the uncertainty of the values of k is around a quarter of the actual value.
+Therefore, the method stated above is not preferred.
+Comparatively, a better method would be to measure the period of osciallation of the